 Basketry and Fibre Art

 My interest in basketry and fibre art is a mid-life coming together of different areas in my life.
 Travel.
-I lived for 7 years in Latin America in my 20s and early 30s and it feels like I have been admiring basketry, weaving and the handmade around the globe for a long time.
+I lived for 7 years in Latin America in my 20s and early 30s and it feels like I have been looking at basketry and weaving and craft all around the globe for a long time.
 I am drawn to the artistry and colour and how living arts relate so closely to people’s lives – often women’s.

-As a long time feminist I have been very interested in women’s development projects which help women earn a realistic income through their art and craftwork.
+As a long time feminist I have been very interested in women’s development projects, which help women earn a realistic income through their art and craftwork.
 I also love plants and became quite a digger when I finally settled down in Sydney in my early thirties.
-I had a yearning to be more creative in a physical sense – as I have always found work to be intellectually creative.
-Fibre art seems to demand the same kind of problem solving – just in a different dimension.
-On a whim I took a basketry weekend workshop with Australian artist, Meri Peach in 2011 at the Botanical Gardens.
+On a whim I took a basketry weekend workshop with Meri Peach in 2011 at the Botanical Gardens.
 I haven’t stopped since then.